 Every Wednesday, local Naturalist, Ethnobotanist, and Survival Expert Vincent Pinto leads our guests on a 1-hour Nature walk.
 His expertise is inspiring, as he discusses birds, a variety of rich habitats, edible plants, and Arizona’s famed Sky Islands.
 This Nature walk is a ranch-sponsored activity.
-It is a slow-paced, short walk designed to maximize your wildlife viewing and Nature observation opportunities.
+It is a slow-paced, short walk designed to maximize your wildlife viewing and nature observation opportunities.
 This walk happens Wednesday mornings before the rides go out and lasts about 1 hour.

-Here is what Vincent recently had to say about the Circle Z Ranch property: “The expanse of wild areas encompassed by sprawling Circle Z Ranch is indeed inspiring to all who love Nature.
+Here is what Vincent recently had to say about the Circle Z Ranch property: “The expanse of wild areas encompassed by the sprawling Circle Z Ranch is indeed inspiring to all who love Nature.
 Perennial stretches of Sonoita Creek are surrounded by a towering Fremont Cottonwood, Arizona Sycamore, and Southwestern Black Willow Riparian Forest.
 Many additional water-loving trees and other plants make for a particularly lush and jungle-like stretch of forest near the creek.
 Extensive Mesquite bosques (woodlands), Desert Scrub, and Grasslands cover the surrounding tablelands and foothills, making for diverse birding.”

-Birding highlights include: Gray Hawk, Zone-tailed Hawk, Great Egret, Black Vulture, Elf Owl, Gould’s Wild Turkey, Broad-billed and other Hummingbirds, Gila Woodpecker, wintering Hepatic Tanager, Eastern Bluebird, Gray Flycatcher, Vermillion Flycatcher, Chihuahuan Raven, Bridled Titmouse, Cedar Waxwing, Phainopepla, Lucy’s Warbler, Abert’s Towhee, Rufous-Winged Sparrow, Pyrrhuloxia.
-Lazuli Bunting, and Lawrence’s Goldfinch – to name a few!.
+Birding highlights include: Gray Hawk, Zone-tailed Hawk, Great Egret, Black Vulture, Elf Owl, Gould’s Wild Turkey, Broad-billed and other Hummingbirds, Gila Woodpecker, wintering Hepatic Tanager, Eastern Bluebird, Gray Flycatcher, Vermillion Flycatcher, Chihuahuan Raven, Bridled Titmouse, Cedar Waxwing, Phainopepla, Lucy’s Warbler, Abert’s Towhee, Rufous-Winged Sparrow, Pyrrhuloxia, Lazuli Bunting, and Lawrence’s Goldfinch – to name a few!